Additive Enrichment from Coderelictions

 We conclude this paper by discussing uniqueness of coderelictions.
 In \cite[Thm 21]{lemay2021coderelictions}, it was shown that for free exponential modalities, coderelictions were unique.
 Here however, we can now extend this and state that for any monoidal coalgebra modality, coderelictions are unique.

-\begin{theorem} For a monoidal coalgebra modality (equivalently an additive bialgebra modality or a monoidal bialgebra modality) on additive symmetric monoidal category, if a codereliction exists, then it is unique. \end{theorem} \begin{proof} In Prop \ref{prop:precoderunique} we showed that a pre-codereliciton, if it exists, was unique.
+\begin{thm} For a monoidal coalgebra modality (equivalently an additive bialgebra modality or a monoidal bialgebra modality) on additive symmetric monoidal category, if a codereliction exists, then it is unique. \end{thm} \begin{proof} In Prop \ref{prop:precoderunique} we showed that a pre-codereliciton, if it exists, was unique.
 Thus since a codereliction is a pre-codereliction by definition, it follows that if one exists, it must be unique. \end{proof}

 Moreover, since there is a bijective correspondence between coderelictions and deriving transformations, we also have uniqueness of deriving transformation for monoidal coalgebra modalities.